astehlik/typo3-extension-html5mediakit/Documentation/Index.rst

 This extension introduces a new content type called "Video / Audio" providing users with the ability to embed video and audio files using HTML5 elements.
 It supports multiple formats for video and audio uploads, ensuring compatibility across various browsers.

-Additionally, users can enhance the accessibility of their media files by adding some metadata or uploading text WebVTT files to serve as captions.
-This feature enables the inclusion of captions in video and audio content, improving the overall user experience and ensuring better accessibility for all users.
+Additionally, users can enhance the accessibility of their media files by adding some metadata or uploading text WebVTT files to serve as tracks.
+This feature enables the inclusion of tracks in video and audio content, improving the overall user experience and ensuring better accessibility for all users.

 ----